Director, Endocrine Surgery Program

 Dr. Davidov is an experienced general and endocrine surgeon.
 He routinely receives high marks on national scorecards and patient satisfaction surveys for his excellent surgical outcomes and warm bedside manner.
 He is the recipient of many teaching, academic, and patient care awards including New Jersey Monthly's Top Doc award.
 He is a well-respected surgical educator, whose clinical lectures and bedside teaching have been a fixture of surgical education at Rutgers - Robert Wood Johnson Medical School.
 He is a regular presence at the annual meetings of the ACS, AAES, and AHS and has made contributions to the medical literature in the areas of thyroid surgery, hernia surgery, and gallbladder surgery.
 His publications on the management of thyroid nodules are now referenced in the American Thyroid Association’s national practice guidelines.

-OUSTANDING CLINICAL CARE
+OUTSTANDING CLINICAL CARE

 Dr. Davidov brings world class sub-specialty expertise in endocrine surgery to Penn Medicine – Princeton Medical Center, providing patients with thyroid cancer, thyroid nodules, Grave’s Disease, compressive goiters, and hyperparathyroidism with outstanding surgical care.
 Dr. Davidov works closely with endocrinologists, radiologists, pathologists, and medical oncologists to tailor each patient’s care and achieve optimal outcomes.

 Dr. Davidov also brings comprehensive hernia surgery expertise to Princeton.
-He has extensive experience with minimally invasive (laparoscopic and robotic) and conventional techniques for treating inguinal, umbilical, ventral, incisional, and other abdominal wall hernias.
+He has extensive experience with minimally invasive and conventional techniques for treating inguinal, umbilical, ventral, incisional, and other abdominal wall hernias.
 His expertise in complex abdominal wall reconstruction made him the surgeon to whom other surgeons referred their most difficult abdominal wall hernias.

 Patients find their recover after surgery with Davidov to be better than expected because of the multimodal pre and post-surgical pain management program he uses.
 In addition to using several pain and nausea medications administered before and after surgery, Dr. Davidov is an expert at surgeon-administered nerve blocks, using newer long-acting numbing medicines such as Exparel (liposomal bupivacaine) to provide extended pain relief in the surgical site for up to 3 days after surgery, reducing the need for opioid pain medication, expediting recovery and return to work, and improving the patient experience after surgery.